leswright1977/Giftwrap-3.0/README.md

 Giftwrap is a thin wrapper or API for Box2D and CSS, to allow new programmers to produce a web game with minimal coding skills using JavaScript.

-Examples of games can be found in src/ simply opent the HTML files in Chrome for example: breakout.html is the game breakout, and the corresponding breakout.js contains the game login in JavaScript.
+Examples of games can be found in src/ simply open the HTML files in Chrome for example: breakout.html is the game breakout, and the corresponding breakout.js contains the game code in JavaScript.

 The Library itself is in src/scripts, along with dependencies (box2d and jquery)